University of Toronto

 Founded 1827 | Toronto, ON

-With more than 15,000 faculty, over 700 undergraduate programs and 95,000 students on three campuses, the University of Toronto is in a class of its own.
-St. George, the leafy downtown campus, has historic stone buildings alongside sleek modern architecture.
-A new multi-purpose meeting space, the Student Commons, is slated to fully open by the fall.
-The Scarborough and Mississauga campuses are located in the east and west ends of the city, respectively.
-The Mississauga campus borders on protected greenbelt land; the Scarborough campus offers co-op in all of its program areas.
+With more than 16,500 faculty, over 700 undergraduate programs and more than 97,600 students on three campuses, the University of Toronto is in a class of its own.
+St. George, the leafy downtown campus, has historic stone buildings alongside sleek modern architecture and the west-end Mississauga campus borders on protected greenbelt land.
+The 300-acre Scarborough campus sits next to Highland Creek in the city’s east end.

 Standout Programs